State and Federal Grants

 - Not have been convicted of a felony or crime involving a controlled substance;

 - Be registered with the Selective Service System as required by federal law or be exempt from selective service registration under federal law; and

 Awards may be renewed based on criteria set by the Texas Higher Education Coordinating Board.
 In addition to the above requirements, students must meet the following renewal criteria:

 - Not have earned an Associate or Baccalaureate Degree;

-- In first renewal year, meet the college’s Satisfactory Academic Progress (SAP) policy (See the policy in this catalog);
+- Meet the college’s Satisfactory Academic Progress (SAP) policy (See the policy in this catalog);

-- For third (3rd) year and beyond, student must have a minimum 2.5 GPA overall and minimum of 75% course completion rate in the most recent academic year; and
+- Have a minimum 2.5 GPA overall and minimum of 75% course completion rate in the most recent academic year; and

 - Received a TEOG for no more than seventy-five (75) attempted semester credit hours.